 - Grave or mortal sin (the bad stuff) deprives us of communion with God.
 This results in eternal punishment - hell.
 (2 Thes 1:9) Once forgiven, the eternal punishment is removed but there may be some temporal punishment that remains.

-I'm sure some readers are now saying, "yeah see, Catholics do have a punishing God!"
-I say yup...sometimes.
-I love my heavenly Father and I rejoice in his righteous discipline because I know he cares enough about me to want to me change for the better.
+Some readers are now saying, "yeah see, Catholics do have a punishing God!"
+We say "yup...sometimes".
+We love our heavenly Father and we rejoice in his righteous discipline because we know he cares enough about us to want change for the better.
 Any parent with a bratty teenager will understand.
-Sometimes I'm that bratty teenager with God and a need a good swift kick in the pants.
+Sometimes we are that bratty teenager with God and a need a good swift kick in the pants.
 (Eph 6:4) In Psalm 50 we read "For you hate discipline, and you cast my words behind you."
 It appears God is into discipline.
 It is the origin of the word "disciple."

 "Jesus used the Greek word TETELESTAI for "it is finished," which is translated "paid in full."
 It was used in his day on documents that released prisoners from jail after their relatives paid the bail."

 TETELESTAI literally translates as "it is finished."
 "Tetelestai" can be associated with the "paid in full" connotation only from its cultural context.
 It was stamped on debts that were paid.
-I think the primary meaning of "it is finished" is that Jesus was signifying the completion of the Passover meal.
-I also have no problem with the other interpretation of "paid in full".
+The primary meaning of "it is finished" is that Jesus was signifying the completion of the Passover meal.
+We also have no problem with the other interpretation of "paid in full".
 Jesus always speaks at many levels.

 In ancient Jewish tradition, at every Passover meal there were four cups of wine.
 The last supper finished with only the third cup being consumed.
 Christ consumed the fourth cup on the cross.